University campus in New Hampshire

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Network Administration Degree Programs in New Hampshire — Detailed School Profiles
+In-depth Network Administration program profiles in New Hampshire

 At the associate's level, southern New Hampshire University's network administration offerings stand out for their scalability across degree levels and delivery formats, making them accessible to traditional students, career-changers, and working IT professionals alike.
 The program's strength lies in its practical alignment with enterprise networking—SNHU structures coursework around real-world infrastructure scenarios, including multi-site network design, cloud connectivity, and hybrid IT environments that reflect what graduates will encounter at mid-sized and enterprise organizations.
 The curriculum progresses logically from network fundamentals through advanced routing and switching, with optional specialization tracks in cloud infrastructure and security operations that let students tailor their focus.
 SNHU's strong online reputation means the network administration program benefits from institutional expertise in remote learning, offering asynchronous and synchronous options that don't compromise lab access—students use virtualized network environments to configure routers, switches, and firewalls without geographic constraints.
 The university has cultivated relationships with major employers across New England and nationally, creating visibility for graduates in competitive job markets.
 Faculty typically hold current certifications and industry roles, ensuring curriculum stays aligned with market demand.
 Placement outcomes lean toward network administrator and systems engineer roles at Fortune 500 companies, mid-market technology firms, and established managed service providers.